 Weber is a very long-established and highly regarded name in the outdoor grill industry.
 Established in 1893, Weber has been producing charcoal, gas/propane and electric grills ever since.
 However, they have only recently entered the pellet grill market.
 Their first attempts at producing pellet grills are the SmokeFire EX4 and EX6.
 Weber has attempted to bring over their experience and reputation with high-quality propane grills to pellet grills.
-With this post, I’ll discuss the features/designs of these grills and whether I think the SmokeFire EX4 and EX6 live up to Weber’s reputation as a manufacturer of some of the best grills on the market.
+With this post, I’ll discuss the features/designs of these grills and whether I think the SmokeFire EX4 and EX6 live up to Weber’s reputation.

-With EX4 and EX6 Weber is targeting the middle of the pellet grill market, the average guy or girl.
+With the EX4 and EX6 Weber are targeting the middle of the pellet grill market, the average guy or girl.
 They are not budget/economy pellet grills, neither are they premium/luxury models.
 They sit in the middle, sometimes referred to as the practical class of pellet grills.
-I have a separate post on how to chose the best pellet grill to meet your needs if you are not sure on the different pellet grill classes/categories.
+I have a separate post on how to choose the best pellet grill to meet your needs if you are not sure about the different pellet grill classes/categories.

 Introduction To The Weber SmokeFire EX4 and EX6 Pellet Grills